How to Plan a Bar/Bat Mitzvah?

 Plan the Entertainment

-Look for a DJ that has Bar & Bat Mitzvah experience.
+Look for an experienced Bar & Bat Mitzvah DJ.
 They will know what is appropriate to play and what isn’t.
 There are also ceremonies involved, so it’s better if the person knows the rituals and when to play.

 Middle school can be a difficult age group to manage and keep entertained.
 Make sure that when considering who to hire for your mitzvah entertainment, not only do they have a DJ with bar mitzvah experience, but that they include an MC to facilitate games and activities for the children.